Huulamnguyen/100daysDevOps/README.md

 - **DNS (Domain Name System)**:
     - DNS is the phonebook of the internet
-    - It translates human readable domain names (for example: www.amazon.com) to machine readable IP addresses
+    - It translates human-readable domain names (for example: www.amazon.com) to machine readable IP addresses
     - **How DNS resolution works**:
         - When you enter a website in a browser, a DNS client on your computer needs to look up the corresponding IP address
         - It queries DNS servers to resolve the name